 The opening of the 2nd round mirrored the first as “Shoten” again won the clinch battle and dragged Held to the mat.
 Uno again floated over Held waiting for the right moment to strike, this time wary of the counter.
 Before long the Japanese pioneer executed one of his specialties, electing for speed and timing he forfeited hooks and clinched a tight rear naked choke mid transition.
 The tap came at 1:52 of round 2.

 Fight of the night honors went to Yuta Nezu and Kazuma Kuramoto.
 Well rounded with solid fundamentals Nezu is best known for his striking, in particular his kicking game.
 In contrast the undefeated Kuramoto starts fast with some heavy firepower, spectacular wrestling and ferocious ground and pound.
 As the 2 met in the cage Nezu made his intentions clear with heavy leg kicks that buckled Kuramoto’s legs.
 Kuramoto doubled up on spinning back fists but it was in the clinch he really came to life.
-Chaining together 4 throws including a spectacular supplex, Nezu with strikes for a dominant round.
+Chaining together 4 throws including spectacular suplexes the wrestling standout rode back position and battered Nezu with strikes for a dominant round.

 Kuramoto didn’t let up in the 2nd and kept his foot on the pedal.
 Outstanding back control led to more high altitude supplex throws for Kuramoto to the delight of the audience.
 Nezu showed tremendous heart to weather the storm but was visibly fading.
 After escaping back to his feet Nezu faced some vicious punches against the fence from Kuramoto as time expired.